mattheworiordan/ably-cli/prd.md

 - `--access-token`: Overrides any configured access token used for the Control API
 - `--api-key`: Overrides any configured API key used for the Control API
 - `--client-id`: Overrides any default client ID when using API authentication.
 By default, if API key authentication is being used, then the client ID is automatically defined as `ably-cli-` with a random set of 8 characters generated.
 This ensures that operations like presence will work, and other clients can easily see that events are being generated from the CLI.
+- `--json`: Instead of regular human readable output from the CLI, only valid JSON will be outputted for consumption by other services such as `jq`
+- `--pretty-json`: Much like the `--json` argument, only JSON will be outputted, however the JSON will be formatted and colorized to make it more human readable.

+#### JSON and Pretty JSON modes

+1. CLI commands by default provide user-friendly readable outputs, with colour coding, and status updates where useful can be included in the response.
+2. When `--json` argument is used, the assumption is that this is designed as a machine readable format, i.e. when piped into a jq command, or when made available to MCP servers.
+The JSON output should only include the output expected from the command and exclude any status updates or meta information.
+For example, subscribing to messages, should only output the messages received and not emit any updates on connection state.
+The exception to this is when there is a terminal/critical error where the CLI needs to output the error state and stop.
+In JSON mode, oclif's regular `log` commands suppress logging so that output is limited to intended data as opposed to logging and progress information.
+3. When `--pretty-json` argument is used, this follows the same assumptions as `--json`, with the difference being that the CLI can now assume a human is reading the JSON, and as such, we prettify the JSON output and colour code it to make it more legible.

 ### Usability